Tips for Reducing the Risk of Dementia

 6. Stay Socially Connected

 Maintaining social connections is crucial for brain health.
 Regular social interaction can help reduce feelings of loneliness and depression, both of which are risk factors for dementia.
-Join clubs, volunteer, or stay in touch with friends and family to keep your social connections strong.
+Join clubs, volunteer, or stay in touch with friends and family to maintain strong social connections.

 7. Manage Chronic Health Conditions